Youpu-Chen/JTools/README.md

-## (3) Organize the default output of bowtie and count the frequency of each microRNA
+## (3) Organize the bowtie default output and count the frequency of each microRNA

 In order to calculate the frequency of each microRNA, we need to prepare a `.pos` file first,